Search

 two people holding coffee discuss what is important confidant character for someone in recovery

-There are at least ten basic confidant character qualities to look for when finding that perfect confidant.
+There are many forms of confidants, from sponsors to an authority figure to clergy to a trusted friend in recovery.
+Below are the top ten basic character qualities to look for when finding that perfect confidant.

 The Best Confidant Character Ingredients to Look For